Things can change in an instant for a high school athlete, especially if you're talented, dependable and driven.

 Only three runners from last year's league championship, including Hertzog, broke 17 minutes.

 So can Wilt contend for the title?
 And better yet, what's next?

-The decision: While many former soccer players are led to cross country by virtue of their quick feet, a large percentage also leave due to their perceived lack of
+The decision: While many former soccer players are led to cross country by virtue of their quick feet, a large percentage also leave due to their perceived lack of skill.

 For those who can't play soccer, it's often said, run.